Tanmay-Bstack/webdriverio/packages/wdio-browserstack-service/README.md

 ### testReporting

-Test Observability is an advanced test reporting tool that gives insights to improve your automation tests and helps you debug faster.
+Test Reporting and analytics is an advanced test reporting tool that gives insights to improve your automation tests and helps you debug faster.
 It’s enabled by default by setting the testObservability​ flag as true for all users of browserstack-service.
 You can disable this by setting the testObservability​ flag to false.

 Once your tests finish running, you can visit [Test Observability](https://observability.browserstack.com/?utm_source=webdriverio&utm_medium=partnered&utm_campaign=documentation) to debug your builds with additional insights like Unique Error Analysis, Automatic Flaky Test Detection, and more.